nspassov/ExampleCurrencyExchange/README.md

 The list of currencies is built into the app.
 Ideally, a web service that provides the list of supported currencies (or currency pairs) would be used.
 I think the existing implementation enables integration with such service in a fairly straightforward way, by extending the `APIClient` and adding some additional calls inside the `CurrencyExchangeViewModel`.

 The user interface is basic in terms of style given that there are no visual requirements, but I have made sure to have an animation when switching exchange modes.
-During network calls the progerss indicator also animates, although briefly.
+During network calls the progress indicator also animates, although briefly.

 ## Building and Running the Project